 We can lead the way in increasing understanding of mental illness, because our Bible is full of every spectrum of emotion and they are all laid at the foot of the cross and we can collaborate with modern psychiatry and mental health care to provide care and relief.
-It is great news today that the Prime Minister has appointed a minister for Suicide Prevention and pledged money to ensure the continuation of the Samaritan’s great work – how can we see the gaps in care and not get involved!?

 The conversation about mental health in our churches is one that needs to continue so that the church can lead the way in seeing an end of the stigma of mental health in our churches, our communities and our country.